 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
 Normally the starting date will be after grant signature.
-A retroactive starting date can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission.
+A retroactive starting date can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.
+A fixed starting date may be proposed for duly justified reasons.
+The fixed starting date cannot be later than 1 March 2026 in any case.

-Project duration: the initial duration of the project cannot exceed 24 months (extensions will be possible only exceptionally, for duly justified reasons and through an amendment).
+Project duration: the initial duration of the project cannot exceed 24 months.
+Extensions will be possible only exceptionally, for duly justified reasons and through an amendment.